Preserving the memory of Estonian soldiers in Latvia

 The monument to the Estonian and Latvian soldiers who died in the Battles of Cēsis is located in Priekuļi municipality, Liepā, about 1 kilometre south of the Lode Railway Station, on the side of Rūpnīcas street.
 The first stone of the monument was laid on 22 September 1929, and the monument was unveiled on 11 August 1935.
 Based on a sketch by Sculptor Augusts Julla who lived in Jullas, Liepa parish, and made of limestone from the village of Allaži, the monument is a high-relief depiction of a peasant soldier leaning on a plough with one hand and a raised sword in the other.
 The death mask of the sculptor’s father Jānis Julla was used to create the face of the sculpture.
 According to Aivars Vilnis, a researcher of the history of Liepa parish, a bird’s eye view of the monument reveals that the base of and the path and stairs leading to the monument form the shape of an arrow facing Liepa Manor (Lindenhoff) in the direction of German positions during the Battles of Cēsis.
 There is doubt, of course, as to whether this was truly the author’s intention at the time; however, it certainly enriches our interpretation of the monument today.
 Next to the monument are the only natural sandstone arches in Latvia known as ‘Lielā Ellīte’ (‘Liepas Ellīte’ or the Devil’s Kiln).

-A monument to the soldiers who died in the battles for the liberation of Latvia in Jaškov
+Monument to the soldiers who fell in the Latvian liberation struggle in Yaškovo

-Monument to Latvian and Estonian soldiers who died in the War of Independence.
+Monument to the Latvian and Estonian soldiers who fell in the War of Independence.

-The monument created by the sculptor Kārlis Zemdega in 1920 in memory of the soldiers who fell in the Freedom Struggle in Jaškov was first unveiled on September 22, 1935 at the graves of the Viļaka brothers established in 1929.
+The monument, created by sculptor Kārlis Zemdega in memory of the soldiers who fell in the 1920 Liberation War in Jaškovo, was first unveiled on September 22, 1935, at the Viļaka Brothers Cemetery, established in 1929.

-In the pre-war years of Latvia's independence, all important national events in Viļaka parish were connected with the brothers' graves and this monument.
+During the pre-war years of Latvian independence, all important national events in Viļaka parish were associated with the fraternal graves and this monument.

-It is located on the edge of Riga Street, opposite the Krustpils Palace.
+Located on the side of Rīgas Street, opposite Krustpils Castle.

-In 1925, the Krustpils branch of the Latvian Brethren Cemetery Committee concluded a contract with businessman V. Treija from Riga for the construction of a monument in Krustpils.
+In 1925, the Krustpils branch of the Latvian Brethren Cemetery Committee concluded an agreement with businessman V. Treija from Riga for the construction of a monument in Krustpils.
 On July 26, 1925, the foundation of the monument was laid.
-September 27, 1925 is a holy day for Crusaders.
-The opening of the monument is taking place with its consecration by the Lutheran pastor of Krustpils parish K. Skujiņš.
-The Minister of War R. Bangerskis, the commander of the Latgale Artillery Regiment, Colonel Kire, General K. Berķis, etc. participate in the construction of the monument.
+September 27, 1925 is a holy day for the people of Krustpils.
+The monument was unveiled with its consecration, performed by the Lutheran pastor of the Krustpils parish, K. Skujiņš.
+The Minister of War, R. Bangerskis, the commander of the Latgale Artillery Regiment, Colonel Kire, General K. Berķis, etc. participated.
+11 cubic limestone studs, which were broken near Asote, were used for the construction of the monument.

-Opened in Krustpilis on September 27, 1925.
-The monument was designed by the architect Aleksandar Birzeniek.
-The inscription "Fallen even for the Fatherland 1918-1920" is carved into the monument.
-The monument was partially demolished by the Soviet occupation power in 1941, it was completely destroyed around 1950.
-The monument was renovated on November 18, 1992.
+It was opened in Krustpils on September 27, 1925.
+The monument was designed by architect Aleksandrs Birzenieks.
+The inscription "For those who fell even for the Fatherland 1918-1920" is engraved on the monument.
+The monument was partially demolished by the Soviet occupation authorities in 1941, and completely destroyed around 1950.
+The monument was restored on November 18, 1992.

 Related stories